-authorized, ordered, or done by their officers, agents, affiliates, employees, or representatives while actively engaged in the conduct or management of Defendants' business or affairs, and within the scope of their employment or agency with Defendants.
+9. The acts charged in this Complaint as having been done by Defendant were authorized, ordered, or done by its officers, agents, affiliates, employees, or representatives while actively engaged in the conduct or management of Defendant's business or affairs, and within the scope of their employment or agency with Defendant.